-turning AMK from a rural credit-only business into a broader provider of microfinance services.
+By 2005 AMK made its first operating profit, had its first external borrowing approved and created a social perfor-2005 mance management mechfinance services.
 This strategy was driven by a desire to provide a broader array of financial services to Cambodia's underserved poor population and thereby assist these people to improve their livelihoods.